dr. owen strachan

 host & moderator

-Eric joined Fellowship Church Lubbock in 2003 soon after its founding in 2002, serving faithfully as an elder at FCL since 2007 before accepting the position of Pastor on April 13, 2014.
+Eric joined Fellowship Church Lubbock in 2003 soon after its founding in 2002, serving faithfully as an elder at FCL since 2007 before accepting the position of Pastor in April 2014.

 Pastor Barbee is married to Jessica, and together have two children.